Makhonya/nutanix-api-vm-to-category/README.md

-# Import SSL Certificate for Prism Element/Prism Central.
+# Add new category and category values for VM.

 ## Introduction